-STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S LEGAL MIDDLE NAME: Describe the medical condition(s) the at require attention/assistance, include ourrent treatment, and signs or response is needed.
-If condition is ar List the steps to take in the event of a medication which is appropriate when an emergency related to this condition n symptoms appear): (include treatment other than SYMPTOMS: symptoms: student is experiencing or may experience and strategies for managing these the condition is not under control or that teacher should take to monitor this condit
+STUDENT'S LEGAL LAST NAME: STUDENT'S LEGAL FIRST NAME: STUDENT'S LEGAL MIDDLE NAME: Describe the medical condition(s) that at require attention/assistance, include current treatment, and signs or situations that indicate an emergency response is needed.
+If condition is ar n allergy, please specify what the student is allergic to and whether the 3 3 List the steps to take in the event of a an emergency related to this condition (include treatment other than medication which is appropriate when (morado trodument euror trian medication which is appropriate when ii symptoms appear).
+SYMPTOMS: student is experiencing or may experience and strategies for managing these symptoms: nadent is experiencing of may experience and strategies for managing these MONITORING: the condition is not under control or that i medication needs to be adjusted List signs or symptoms that may indicate the condition is not under control or that medication needs to be adjusted.
+Identify specific steps that the student or teacher should take to monitor this condition: rectury specific stops that the student of teacher should take to monitor this condition.